Jazz survive late charge from Pistons

 Detroit made a furious push to pull within four points late in the fourth quarter after trailing by as many as 28 points.

-The Pistons had a chance to get even closer, but Delon Wright missed a 3-pointer at the 1:33 mark.
+The Pistons had a chance to get even closer, but Delon Wright missed a 3-point attempt at the 1:33 mark.
 Bogdanovic then secured the win for the Jazz by hitting consecutive treys en route to an 18-point night as Utah won for the 12th time in 13 games.

-Mike Conley scored 20 points with five assists, Royce O'Neale had a game-clinching dunk in the waning moments and finished with 12 points and 13 rebounds, and Jordan Clarkson also added 12 points.
+The Jazz's Mike Conley amassed 20 points and five assists, Royce O'Neale had a game-clinching dunk in the waning moments and finished with 12 points and 13 rebounds, and Jordan Clarkson also had 12 points.

 Bogdanovic's late 3-pointers gave the Jazz 16 on the night, helping them set an NBA record.
-Utah has now made at least 15 treys in 11 straight games, surpassing the 2019 Houston Rockets.
+Utah has now made at least 15 treys in 11 straight games, surpassing the mark set by the Houston Rockets (2018-19 and 2019-20).

 Jerami Grant sparked the Pistons' late surge and finished with 27 points.
 Mason Plumlee contributed 17 points and 14 rebounds, and Josh Jackson fired in 22 points off the bench for Detroit, which is 1-9 in road games.